 Roasted Red Snapper with Bell Peppers

-Roasted Red Snapper with Bells Peppers, a delicious and tasty fresh fish recipe that takes less than 30 minutes to cook.
-Just enough time to get dinner on the table on time.
+Roasted Red Snapper with Bells Peppers is a delicious and tasty fresh fish recipe that takes less than 30 minutes to cook—just enough time to get dinner on the table on time—one of the best snapper recipes to try.

 Roasted Fish recipes are easy to find on the world wide web.
 Cookbooks and cooking magazines also have tons of recipes to make or recreate.
-In other words, there’s no reason for anyone to say that they can’t cook fish because they don’t have a recipe.
-Just my opinion.
+In other words, there’s no reason for anyone to say they can’t cook fish because they don’t have a recipe—just my opinion.

-Although there are tons of recipes available, finding a winning recipe may not be that easy.
-I prefer fresh fish recipes prepared with basic fresh herbs and spices, the same way they are prepared in the Caribbean.
-I also like the Mediterranean fish recipes, also cooked with fresh herbs and spices as well as fresh vegetables.
+Although many recipes are available, finding a winning recipe may not be that easy.
+Like those in the Caribbean, I prefer fresh fish recipes prepared with basic fresh herbs and spices.
+I also like the Mediterranean fish recipes, cooked with fresh herbs and spices and fresh vegetables.

 Fish, in general, are easy to cook.
 Seasoning your fish the right way before cooking is not that easy.
-If using fresh herbs, for example, you may want to pay attention to their smell and taste.
+For example, you may want to pay attention to fresh herbs’ smell and taste.
 Not all herbs will go well with all fish or seafood.

 How about adding spices?

-Spices such as salt and pepper, the most common and basicc spices, make their appearances in every seafood recipe.
-Usually when using fresh herbs, adding salt and pepper is a great combination when you don’t have a seasoning blend.
+Spices such as salt and pepper, the most common and basic spices, appear in every seafood recipe.
+Usually, when using fresh herbs, adding salt and pepper is a great combination when you don’t have a seasoning blend.

 What type of fish is best for this recipe?